-Ms. McDermott studied at the Manhattan School of Music with Dalmo Carra, Constance Keene, and John Browning.
-She was a winner of the Mortimer Levitt Career Development Award for Women, the Young Concert Artists Auditions and was awarded an Avery Fisher Career Grant.
+Anne-Marie McDermott studied at the Manhattan School of Music and is a winner of the Mortimer Levitt Career Development Award for Women, the Young Concert Artists Auditions, and an Avery Fisher Career Grant.
 She lives in New York City with her husband, Michael, and her Maltese, Sammy.